thooks1203/echodeed/EchoDeed_Complete_Demo_Script_Sept2025.md

 ### **What to Show:**
 1. Show sponsor integration on rewards page
-2. Demonstrate Burlington business partnerships
+2. Demonstrate local business partnerships
 3. Show measurable ROI for sponsors

 ### **Talking Points:**